WWS starts up again soon, very relaxed atmosphere and always a good fun event. Website is http://www.brightorangeevents.com/

 Sure others will post but awesome effort for Spiz's first ride had some very fast lap times!

-holy Showtime, that was tough
+holy !!
+BAN ME NOW FOR SWEARING !!, that was tough

 My lead up was not ideal (crap infact), wedding the night before, couple of drinks and getting home and in bed at 1.30am, then awake at 5am (3.5hrs sleep), i was pretty much rooted before i was even on the bike, managed to sneak in an extra hr sleep in the car which helped a little.